 - English and maths where the student is still to achieve GCSEs at grade C or 4, or the Functional Skills equivalent

 Colleges, training providers and employers can bring these three things together in the best way to support each young person.

 What qualifications do I need to do a traineeship?

 Young people need to be aged between 16 and 24, qualified below Level 3 (in other words, below A level) and with limited experience of work.
 A traineeship could be for you if you are motivated to work, and likely to be ready to start paid work within six months or need extra support before you move onto an apprenticeship.

-Do I need a statement of Special Educational Needs or EHC plan to do a traineeship?
+Do I need a an EHC plan to do a traineeship?

 No. As long as you meet the requirements above, you can take part, including if you have a statement of SEN or EHC plan.
 Young people with SEND can access additional support if they need it.

 Where do I find out more about Traineeships?

 Contact your local college or training provider to see if they are offering traineeship opportunities

 Apprenticeships combine training in a job with study.
 Depending on the level, Apprenticeships take 1 to 5 years to complete.
 Apprentices will: